denfrost/AudioSpline/README.md

 You will be able to see it in the Editor only if you toggle the "Show Plugin Content" on the "View Options".

 ## How to use the Plugin
 There are two ways of using this tool.
-You can simply use the C++ Actor or you can create a Blueprint class out of it.
+You can simply use the C++ Actor or you can create a Blueprint class from the C++ Actor.

 ### Using the C++ Actor
 Drag the AudioSpline Actor into the world and add as many spline points as you need.